-5. Funding
+5 Funding

-JRP proposals include two separate budgets: one budget in CHF for the Swiss applicant or applicants (paid by the SNSF according to the SNSF's rules) and one budget in KRW for the Korean applicant or applicants (paid by the NRF according to the NRF's rules).
+JRP proposals include two separate budgets: one budget in CHF for the Swiss part of the project (paid by the SNSF according to the SNSF's rules) and one budget in KRW for the Korean part of the project (paid by the NRF according to the NRF's rules).
 The two countries have agreed to fund up to 12 projects if a sufficient number of proposals of high quality are submitted.

-- The total budget available in Switzerland is CHF 4,200,000.
-The maximum budget available for the Swiss side of a project is CHF 350,000. - The total budget available in Korea is KRW 4,320,000,000.
-The maximum budget available for the Korean side of a project is KRW 360,000,000.
+- The total budget available in Switzerland is CHF 3,000,000.
+The maximum budget available for the Swiss side of a project is CHF 250,000. - The total budget available in Korea is KRW 3,240 million.
+The maximum budget available for the Korean side of a project is KRW 270 million.